playingoDEERUX/growbrewproxy/README.md

 - many more, might even add something soon to this open src project.
 ---------------------------------------------------------------

+NOTE: Click "Update IP/Port" once without actually changing any IP or Port if you want to switch or change alts/account.

 # Usage:
 ---------------------------------------------------------------
 To use, add this into your hosts: